fwmb/fwmb.github.io/bts/index.md

 # Acknowledgements

-This work was supported by the ERC Advanced Grant SIMULACRON, the GNI project AI4Twinning and the Munich Center for Machine Learning.
+This work was supported by the ERC Advanced Grant SIMULACRON, by the Munich Center for Machine Learning and by the EPSRC Programme Grant VisualAI EP/T028572/1.
 C. R. is supported by VisualAI EP/T028572/1 and ERC-UNION-CoG-101001212.